 A: Contact Jim Bower to set up incentives.
 It helps if we know your objectives (i.e. distribution or cases sold) and a budget.
 Virginia Imports will co-op the cost for new brands for the 1st year.
 Please note that if you want an incentive to include gas cards, electronics, or gift cards Virginia Imports cannot buy them and bill the suppler back.
 They must be purchased by the Supplier.

 Q: Can you help me set up tastings in the market?

-A: Yes, contact Mike Rowe.
+A: Yes, contact Jim Bower.
 We publish a list of suppliers that are willing to pay for tastings.
 We require a minimum of 5 cases sold for a tasting.
-The cost is $120.00 for a 3 hour tasting with an agency or $156 for a 4 hour tasting.
+The typical tasting cost is $210.00 for a 4 hour tasting with an agency.
 This will be billed monthly.

 Q: What can you use for POS and how much do you need?